Healthcare Private Equity | Physician Group Mergers & Acquisitions

 Physician Practice M&A

-Why is Private Equity Participating in Physician Practice Mergers and Acquisitions?
+Why is Private Equity Investing in Physician Practices?

 Private equity firms historically shied away from investing in single-specialty practices due to the complexity and regulation in the healthcare industry.
 However, the demonstrable success of early platforms laid the groundwork for sustainable investment in multi-site healthcare service organizations.
 Founded in 1997, Heartland Dental has grown to over 1,000 dental practices with the support of four separate private equity partners over the last 20 years, the most recent being KKR, one of the world’s largest private equity firms.
 In the last 5-10 years, there has been a significant uptick in physician practice M&A activity, with interest that has been validated by initial, successful case studies in Dermatology and Eye Care.